jinghuichen/SRA221-24Spring/index.md

 | -  | 05/01/23 |                                   | Final Project Report Due    |

-The instructor reserves the rights to make any changes.
+The instructor reserves the right to make any changes.

 ## Attendence
 - There is not a traditional "attendance".
-We will have occational in-class quiz for checking attendance.
-The intent for this to assess your knowledge of the material and hold you accountable for attending.
+We will have occasional in-class quiz to check attendance.
+The intent for this is to assess your knowledge of the material and hold you accountable for attending.

-## Final Project
+## Group Project
-- Everyone in this class is expected to explore some special topics in information security beyond the content of this class (or extension of what is covered in class).
+- Everyone in this class is expected to explore some special topics in information security beyond the content of this class (or an extension of what is covered in class).
-- It is expected to be done by individuals.
+- It is expected to be done by 2-3 people groups (no larger than 3).
 - The topic of the project can be:
-   - A cool demo of applying information security in real world application.
+   - A cool demo of applying information security in real world applications.
-   - A nice introduction towards new emerging security topics (e.g., blockchain, decentralized computing, differential privacy, stenography, cloud encryption, zero-knowlodge proof etc.)
+   - A nice introduction towards new emerging security topics (e.g., blockchain, decentralized computing, differential privacy, stenography, cloud encryption, zero-knowlodge proof, LLM security etc.)
    - An interesting project demonstrates the importance of protecting information security.

 ## Late Submission Policy
 - All assignments are due on the due date at 11:59 pm (EST).
-- Students can submit late with the penalty of 25% deduction for every 24 hours late (up to 3 days).
+- Students can submit late with the penalty of 10% deduction for every 24 hours late (up to 4 days).
-- After 3 days, no more late submission is allowed.
+- After 4 days, no more late submission is allowed.
 - Extensions can be granted for special cases (email the instructor)